 In 1942, Pellan displayed another series of realist works in an exhibition at the Palais Montcalm in Quebec City.
-Once again, this selection was more easily accessible to the public than the "disconcerting" examples of his "non-representative paintings."
-Four years later, he published Cinquante dessins d'Alfred Pellan (Fifty Drawings by Alfred Pellan).
-This endeavour had a clear purpose: because of Pellan's distinctly modern sensibilities, there was a public misconception that the painter lacked drawing skills.
-The publication of this book provided compelling evidence that everything he did was based on a solid technical foundation.
-"Those who only know of his radiant and troubling eerie scenes," wrote one of his critics, "can't imagine the sombre depth and the dexterity of his charcoal, his pencil, or his pen."
+Once again, this selection was more easily accessible to the public than the "disconcerting" examples of his "non-representative paintings."54 Four years later, he published Cinquante dessins d'Alfred Pellan (Fifty Drawings by Alfred Pellan).
+This endeavour had a clear purpose: because of Pellan's distinctly modern sensibilities, there was a public misconception that the painter lacked drawing skills.55 The publication of this book provided compelling evidence that everything he did was based on a solid technical foundation.
+"Those who only know of his radiant and troubling eerie scenes," wrote one of his critics, "can't imagine the sombre depth and the dexterity of his charcoal, his pencil, or his pen."56

 Throughout the early 1940s, Pellan continued to pursue new opportunities.
 In 1942, Jean Désy, the Canadian ambassador to Brazil, asked him to create a mural of Canada to be hung in the reception room at the Canadian Embassy in Rio de Janeiro.
 (As it turned out, this work was the first of many murals.)
 A year later, Pellan accepted a teaching position at the École des beaux-arts in Montreal.57 However, the relationship between the modern artist and the school's conservative director, Charles Maillard (1887-1973), was doomed from the start.
-Rather than imposing a concrete aesthetic, Pellan encouraged his students to go beyond what was taught and find their own way: "When I taught," he said, "I sharpened the awareness of my students, I sowed uneasiness, I stimulated research: and the students learned to observe, to question themselves, to make their own discoveries."58 In 1945, Maillard forced two of Pellan's students to withdraw their paintings from the École's annual exhibition, claiming the work was morally questionable.
+Rather than imposing a concrete aesthetic, sowed uneasiness, I stimulated research: and the students learned to observe, to question themselves, to make their own discoveries."58 In 1945, Maillard forced two of Pellan's students to withdraw their paintings from the École's annual exhibition, claiming the work was morally questionable.
 The subsequent events led to the director's resignation and cemented Pellan's status as an anti-academic artist who defended freedom of expression.

 LEFT: Cover of Cinquante dessins d'Alfred Pellan (Fifty Drawings by Alfred Pellan), 1945.
-RIGHT: Alfred Pellan painting the Canadian West, panel from the mural at the Canadian Embassy in Rio de Janeiro, 1942, photographer unknown.
+RIGHT: Alfred Pellan painting Sans titre (Canada Ouest) (Untitled [Canada West]) for the reception room at the Canadian Embassy in Rio de Janeiro, 1942, photographer unknown.